The 8 Best Enterprise App Builders in 2026 for Every Team

 2. Microsoft Power Apps: Best for Microsoft-centric stacks

-Microsoft Power Apps integrates with Microsoft 365, Azure, and Dynamics 365.
-If your organization already uses Microsoft’s ecosystem, Power Apps connects directly to SharePoint lists, Microsoft Dataverse, and other Microsoft data sources without additional configuration.
-Power Automate integration handles workflow automation across Microsoft and third-party services.
+Power Apps integrates with Microsoft 365, Azure, and Dynamics 365, connecting directly to SharePoint lists, Dataverse, and other Microsoft data sources without extra setup.
+Copilot can generate an app and its data model from a plain-language description, and Power Automate handles workflow automation across Microsoft and third-party services.

 Best for: